Molcas/OpenMolcas/doc/source/tutorials/tut_ex.rst

-order polarizabilities, calculation of vibrational intensities, analysis, generation, and fitting of potentials, computation of vibro-rotational spectra for diatomic molecules, introduction of relativistic effects, etc. All those aspects are explained in the manual and are much more specific.
-Next section :ref:`TUT:sec:pg-based-tut` details the basic structure of the inputs, program by program, while easy examples can also be found.
+order polarizabilities, calculation of vibrational intensities, analysis, generation, and fitting of potentials, computation of vibro-rotational spectra for diatomic molecules, introduction of relativistic effects, etc. All those aspects are explained in the manual and are much more specific. :ref:`Next section <TUT:sec:pg-based-tut>` details the basic structure of the inputs, program by program, while easy examples can also be found.
 Later, another chapter includes a number of extremely detailed examples with more elaborated quantum chemical examples, in which also scientific